Malèna (film): Plot

-Renato becomes obsessed with Malèna, spying on her in her house and stalking her when she leaves it.
+Renato becomes obsessed with Malena, spying on her in her house and stalking her when she leaves it.
 To fuel his erotic fantasies, he steals some of her underwear from her clothes line.
 When his parents find it in his bedroom, they become upset and try to break his fixation.

-Malèna gets the news that her husband is killed, adding grief to her isolation.
-Rumours grow around her, which she unwisely fuels by allowing an unmarried air force officer to visit her after dark.
+Malèna receives news that her husband has died in the war, adding grief to her isolation.
+The rumours around her only intensify after she allows an unmarried air force officer to visit her after dark.
 When she is denounced and put on trial, the officer sends testimony that he was nothing more than an occasional friend.
-The betrayal hurts, but Malèna says nothing to condemn him.
-After her acquittal, her advocate pays her a visit and rapes her.
+Malèna, though hurt by his betrayal, says nothing to condemn him.
+After her acquittal, Malèna's lawyer visits and rapes her.

-Renato decides to be Malèna's protector, asking God and his saints to watch over her and performing little acts of vengeance against her detractors.
-He does not realise that his views of her are little better than those of the townspeople, and has no idea how Malèna herself feels.
+Renato resolves to protect Malèna, asking God and his saints to watch over her and performing little acts of vengeance against her detractors.
+He does not realise that, like the townspeople, he views Malèna as an object; he does not consider how Malèna herself feels.

-Meanwhile, the war reaches Sicily and the town is bombed by the Allies, killing her father.
-Now penniless and universally scorned, with nobody willing to give her work, she sinks into prostitution.
-The townsfolk are happy to see her as a whore rather than a dangerous widow.
-When Nazi forces occupy the town and Renato encounters his idol with two German soldiers, he faints.
-His mother decides it is demonic possession, taking him to a priest for exorcism, but his more practical father takes the lad to the town brothel.
-There he fantasises that the prostitute initiating him is Malèna.
+When the war reaches Sicily, the Allies bomb the town, killing Malèna's father.
+Now penniless, universally scorned, and unable to find work, Malèna turns to prostitution.
+Many townsfolk are happy to see her diminished position.
+When Nazi forces occupy the town, Malèna dyes her hair blonde and becomes a favorite of the German soldiers, increasing the townspeople's resentment of her.
+When Renato sees Malèna with two German soldiers, he faints.
+His mother believes it is demonic possession, taking him to a priest for exorcism, but his father takes him to the town brothel.
+There he fantasises that the prostitute he has sex with is Malèna.